jrgong420/log-view/docs/IMPLEMENTATION_SUMMARY.md

 **In configured categories**:
 - Topic owner sees all reply buttons (normal behavior)
-- Non-owners see no reply buttons (hidden via CSS)
+- Non-owners: top-level reply buttons are hidden; post-level reply buttons remain visible and are styled as primary
-- Anonymous users see no reply buttons (hidden via CSS)
+- Anonymous users: same as non-owners (top-level hidden; post-level visible with primary styling)

 **In non-configured categories**:
 - All users see reply buttons (normal behavior)